cockroachdb/docs/v22.1/security-reference/transport-layer-security.md

 - The node's private key, `node.key`
 - The node's public certificate, `node.crt`
-- The public CA certificate of the root Certificate Authority, (which may be the cluster itself), called `ca.crt`.
+- The public CA certificate of the Certificate Authority that signed the nodes' public certificates, called `ca.crt`.

 {{site.data.alerts.callout_info}}
 To enable a CockroachDB client, the required files (`node.key`, `node.crt`, and `ca.crt`) must be present in a single directory, the path to which must be supplied to the CockroachDB client with the argument `certs-dir`.
 {{site.data.alerts.end}}

-More complex scenarios with external CAs are described [here.](authentication.html#using-a-custom-ca)

 ### Communication from a SQL client to a node